ray0be/totororequests/README.md

 ...will send 15 requests, randomly picked from the `urls` list.

 When using `sync=True`, the requests are sent synchronously, and it blocks your script.

+Change the `timeout` param to set a timeout (in seconds) for each request in the thread pool.

 ### Totoro.authenticate(`method=None, port=None, socket=None, password=None`)
 Sets the authentication parameters and instantiate the connection to the controller.
 Call it only if you're connecting to an external instance.